The 2005 Offshore Arrangement

 The 1985 Atlantic Accord promised to make the province the "principal beneficiary" of the offshore oil industry by allowing it to tax and collect royalties from petroleum resources as if it owned them, and by protecting these revenues from equalization reductions for a 12-year period after the first 15 million barrels of oil were recovered (this happened in 1999).
 The province received 90 per cent protection for the first five years of production, declining by 10 per cent in each subsequent year.

-At the Accord's signing on 11 February 1985, then federal Minister of Energy, Mines and Resources Jean Chrétien voiced a widely held assumption that "provincial revenues from Hibernia might be large enough to make Newfoundland a 'have' province within five years of production."
+In April 1984, almost one year before the Accord's signing on 11 February 1985, then federal Minister of Energy, Mines and Resources Jean Chrétien voiced a widely held assumption that "provincial revenues from Hibernia might be large enough to make Newfoundland a 'have' province within five years of production."
 His prediction did not come true.

 Problems with the 1985 Atlantic Accord